Ask the Experts Blog Series

 In the past, security information and event management (SIEM) technology used to rely primarily on signatures to detect undesirable behavior.
 Unlike those early days, modern SIEM solutions now provide out of the box correlation rules and sophisticated models to surface a broad range of abnormal behavior and events.
 Once you understand how they work, you’ll likely want to customize these resources, while also adding your own rules and models to suit your organization’s unique situation.

 Both correlation rules and models have their place in SIEM operations.
-But when do you use correlation rules, and when do you use models?
+But when do you use SIEM rules, and when do you use models?
 Let’s examine the differences.

 A correlation rule, a.k.a., fact rule, is a logical expression that causes the system to take a specific action if a particular event occurs.
 For example, “If a computer has a virus, alert the user.”
 In other words, a correlation rule is a condition (or set of conditions) that functions as a trigger.